Rumyra/Pocket-Kitten/tutorial/tutorial.md

 ###But what is it?

 An OS! :) One that is completely open source and has been developed using the same rendering engine as Firefox (Ghecko).
 Which means apps are developed in everyday web technologies: HTML, CSS and Javascript.
-The big project at the moment is [Gaia](https://github.com/mozilla-b2g/gaia), which is a smart phone OS built on top of the Boot to Ghecko technology, however the scope for other devices is endless - it has already been booted on a [Raspberry Pi](http://www.raspberrypi.org/archives/1787).
+The big project at the moment is [Gaia](https://github.com/mozilla-b2g/gaia), which is a smart phone OS built on top of the Boot to Ghecko technology.

+/////////EDIT Two preview phones for developers (Geeksphones), have been released which run FirefoxOS, however the scope for other devices is endless - it has already been booted on a [Raspberry Pi](http://www.raspberrypi.org/archives/1787).

 In this tutorial I want to take you over the basics of making an app.
 Wait, what?
 You already know some/a lot of HTML, CSS and Javascript?
 Then I hope you're ready to have your mind blown, because that is all you need!

 [The Gaia operating system](OSpreview.jpg)

+///////EDIT 'Geeksphone'
 ###I don't have a Firefox smartphone :( can I run it?

 You sure can.
 The easiest way to do this is to simulate it on your computer.
 Firstly make sure you have [Firefox nightly](http://nightly.mozilla.org/) downloaded and installed, then grab the [simulator add on here](http://people.mozilla.org/~myk/r2d2b2g/) and click on the install link for your relative platform.

+///////EDIT the simulator will work with the latest version of everyday Firefox, it's just recommended you use nightly so you have the most up to date version of gecko.

 Once downloaded and installed you should be looking at something like this: